dswesty/Laplace2D/README.md

 ## Code Conventions

 Files containing modules are named in upper case, e.g. REAL_KIND_MOD.f90, while all other source code files are named lin lowercase.
+All source code is written in modern Fortran using free form syntax.
+Named constants, a.k.a. parameters, are encoded in uppercase and all variables are encoded in lowercase.